- What is social listening?

-- Social Mention analyzes more than 100 social media websites and provides in-depth reporting, making it a great choice for brands that are active on multiple social networks.
+- Brand Mentions analyzes dozens of social media websites to provide in-depth reporting, making it a great choice for brands that are active on multiple social networks.

 - SuperOffice Service is a help desk solution that tracks all social media messages directed to you in one location (a CRM), which allows your customer service team to respond immediately.